-A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO Supporting AP, a BSRP Trigger frame that is individually addressed to the STA and solicits a response in non-HT (duplicate) PPDU format shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be in non-HT (duplicate) PPDU format and shall include a Multi-STA BlockAck frame.
+[#3074 – all changes in the paragraph, except the ones that are tagged A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO assisting [#3690] AP, a BSRP NTB Trigger framethat addresses the non-AP STA in a User Info field of the BSRP NTB Trigger frame shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be a Multi-STA BlockAck frame that may contain the unavailability feedback and that is sent in non-HT PPDU or non-HT duplicate PPDU format.

-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP responder may indicate, in a response Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per-AID TID Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.8.6)) (Multi-STA BlockAck variant).s
+A DUO non-AP STA that is operating in the DUO mode and that is a TXOP responder may indicate[#3076], in a [#3075] Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per AID TID Info field that contains an Unavailability feedback [#723, #3077, #1839] [#723, #3077, #1839] in the Multi-STA BlockAck frame (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+The Unavailability Duration field of the unavailability feedback shall not be set to 1023 unless the unavailability duration is unknown and the Unavailability Duration field of the unavailability feedback shall not be set to 0 unless the DUO STA is available. [#1913] The Multi-STA BlockAck frame that contains the unavailability feedback shall be sent:

+in response to a BSRP NTB Trigger frame or a BSRP Trigger frame or

+[#2496] in response to a PPDU that solicits an immediate response from the DUO STA (see 35.4 (EHT acknowledgment procedure), 26.4.2 (Acknowledgment context in a Multi-STA Block Ack frame))

+This Multi-STA BlockAck frame shall contain one or more Acknowlegement Per AID TID Info subfields as in Figure 9-60 (Acknowlegement Per AID TID Info subfield format) as required by 35.4 (EHT acknowledgment procedure) and 26.4.2 (Acknowledgment context in a Multi-STA BlockAck frame), that may be followed by one or more Feedback Per AID TID Info subfields as in Figure 9-60a (Feedback Per AID TID Info subfield format).

-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP holder may indicate in a BSRP Trigger frame whether the non-AP STA will be unavailable after a specific point in time, and, if known, for how long, by including a TBD User Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.22 (Trigger frame format)).
-The DUO non-AP STA may transmit this BSRP Trigger frame only if certain TBD conditions are true.
-The response frame to such a BSRP Trigger frame is a Multi-STA BlockAck frame in non-HT (duplicate) PPDU format.
+[#1285] A DUO non-AP STA that is operating in the DUO mode and that is a TXOP holder may indicate in a BSRP NTB [#3698] Trigger frame addressed to the DUO assisting AP whether it [#3078] will be unavailable after a specific point in time, and, if known, for how long, by including a Feedback User Info field (see 9.3.1.22.7 Feedback User Info field) that has a Feedback Type field set to 0 and that contains both an Unavailability Target Start Time field [#724] and an Unavailability Duration field [#724] (see 9.3.1.22 (Trigger frame format)).
+The DUO non-AP STA shall not transmit a BSRP NTB Trigger frame with an unavailability information more than MaxStandaloneDuoBSRP number of times every beacon interval where MaxStandaloneDuoBSRP is the non-zero value in the Maximum Standalone Duo BSRP field in the most recent DUO Parameters field transmitted by the AP, if the BSRP NTB Trigger frame is sent in a TXOP that includes no QoS Data frame transmitted by the non-AP STA. [#3214] The response frame to such a BSRP NTB Trigger frame shall be [#3082] a Multi-STA BlockAck frame with a Per AID TID Info field with the Ack Type field set to 1 and the TID subfield set to 13 [#739] in a non-HT (duplicate) PPDU [#3081].